Corryhabbie Hill and Cook's Cairn from Glenlivet

 |

-This route up Ben Rinnes begins from the Glack Harnes col and is a straightforward up-and-down following a track and well-defined footpath.
-The Ben Rinnes Hill Race extends the route further by starting from Dufftown.
+Hillwalking route up Ben Rinnes from Glack Harnes.
+A track and path make for a direct climb; the Ben Rinnes Hill Race adds distance from Dufftown.
 Peaks : 1 Corbett

 |